 (4) The reference in subsection (1) to common property does not include common property that is the subject of a lease accepted by the strata company under section 18.

-[Section 8 inserted by No. 58 of 1995 s.
+[Section 8 inserted: No. 58 of 1995 s.
 14.]

 8A.
 Requirements for plan of re-subdivision